Citizenship by Investment Malta

 requirement.
 The first option is to purchase an apartment on the islands for a minimum price of €350,000.
 The

 second option is to rent or lease an apartment on the island for a minimum annual rent of €16,000.
 There are pros and cons to

 By far the biggest benefit to buying a property in Malta is that the investment is not a sunk cost and can be

 tiny size of the islands means that land is in very limited supply.
-Combined with an extremely healthy banking
+With an extremely healthy banking

-system and strong immigration numbers, it is very likely that applicants who purchase real estate in order to meet the Malta IIP's residency
+system and strong immigration numbers, it is very likely that applicants who purchase real estate to meet the Malta IIP's residency

 requirement will turn a profit on the home when they finally go to sell 5+ years later.
 The biggest downside to making a Malta real estate purchase is that it increases the total investment required to participate in